Game Review – One Night Revolution

 If you already own Resistance/Avalon, and One Night Ultimate Werewolf, then One Night Revolution might not offer you anything really new, but if you’re new to deception games, and want something easy to pick up, quick to play, and have five people ready to go, then this one can be a lot of fun!

-The RRP for One Night Revolution is £19.99 and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for One Night Revolution is £19.99 and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter